wllfaria/writings/implementing-syntax-highlighting.md

  }
 ```

 Congratulations!
-If you run the program you'll see my awesome hand picked colors for syntax highlighting.
-We could pretty much say we are done here, although this project is not really close from being an editor, if we just read from stdin rather than directly from a file, and were a bit smarter about different file types, we would have something pretty similar to `cat` but with syntax highlighting, i think that's pretty cool.
+If you run the program you'll see my awesome hand-picked colors for syntax highlighting.
+We could pretty much say we are done here, although this project is not really close to being an editor, if we just read from stdin rather than directly from a file, and were a bit smarter about different file types, we would have something pretty similar to `cat` but with syntax highlighting, I think that's pretty cool.

 You can find the finished code for this article on the [main branch of the repository](https://github.com/wllfaria/syntax_highlighting), and I hope you enjoyed this read, thanks for reaching this far.